 attachers for vehicle license plate, then drove himself to the hospital.'

 I would like to know if this story is true.

-Origins: On 28 March 2014, Christopher Heben, a 44-year-old former Navy SEAL, was shot by unknown assailants after an altercation that took place at a shopping center in Bath Township, Ohio:
+Origins: On 28 March 2014, Christopher Heben, a 44-year-old former Navy SEAL, suffered injuries that he maintained were the result of his being shot by unknown assailants after an altercation that took place at a shopping center in Bath Township, Ohio:

 Police are seeking information following the shooting of a former Navy SEAL in a parking lot.